 Appropriate levels of trustworthiness and security exist throughout the PKI.
 Security meets New Zealand Government requirements for systems cleared to store and process data that is RESTRICTED and Below, which meets or exceeds the requirements mandated for a High Assurance service.

-The RCA systems are a unique case within the PKI Framework, being handled, managed, stored and operated as CONFIDENTIAL systems.
+The RCA systems are a unique case within the PKI, being handled, managed, stored and operated as CONFIDENTIAL systems.
 Though the highest classification level of any single information component (including private keys) in the RCA systems is no higher than RESTRICTED.

 Controls in place include: